alcl2000/PP3-Amy-lewis/readme.md

 - The data entered on the rules page was not being correctly validated, while the user is asked for an interger, the data was being interpretted as a string
 - The string could not be used for validation and as such was always returning an error before exiting the program

+### Entering '2' or another number on the leaderboard page prompts a return to the rules page

+- The input was being validated correctly, but the function 'Start Game' was being called, so when '2' was inputted it would redirect to the rules page
+- 'Start Game' Was replaced with main to fix this error

+### Scores not being moved down the leaderboard on each new addition

+- New high scores were not automatically moving the second and third scores down upon addition
+- By simply replacing the old scores, the scores were not being automatically moved down, so the scoreboard was displaying incorrectly
+- I fixed this by inputting the new scores as new rules, meaning that they would iterate reguardless of whether the came first, second or third

+### The validation loop was unable to account for symbols

+- The original validation loop I was using did not have a way to account for inputs that were not intergers but were also not in the english alphabet
+- I added the '.isalpha()' method to the test that the string input was in the alphabet and could therefore be use in the gameplay

 ## Testing